voder-ai/eslint-plugin-traceability/docs/rules/prefer-implements-annotation.md

 - `"off"` (default) – rule is disabled; no additional diagnostics
 - `"warn"` – surfaces recommendations without failing builds
 - `"error"` – treats recommendations as errors for strict migration phases

+The legacy rule key `traceability/prefer-implements-annotation` can still be used, but is deprecated and may be removed in a future major version.

 ## Behavior